koendv/openscad-raspberrypi/README.md

 ![Reel3D No. 7020 plastic flip-up clip-on](images/anaglyph_glasses.gif)

-This is the OpenSCAD CAD modeller, compiled for raspberry pi, with support for showing your designs in 3D when viewed with anaglyph 3D glasses.
+This is the [OpenSCAD](http://www.openscad.org/) CAD modeller, with support for showing your designs in 3D when viewed with anaglyph 3D glasses.
 The anaglyph 3D glasses used are glasses with red and cyan colored lenses.
+[Binaries](https://github.com/koendv/openscad-raspberrypi/releases) for raspberry pi, linux, windows, and macosx.

 ## Sample screen